Kakaranara/Kakaranara/README.md

 ### Hi there 👋

-Im just an informatic student who like mobile programming
+Im just an informatic student who like mobile programming 😄 now im in learn of kotlin and flutter project to make a multiplatform mobile development.

 <!--
 **Kakaranara/Kakaranara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.